stat6250-w18/course-questions-wiki/week-01/README.md

 [fizz-buzz Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is the mod function at all related to how clocks work, with hours counting from 1 to 12, and then starting back at 1 again?
+Question (aguenane−stat6250): Which chapters do you need to study from the  textbook for the final exam ?